 In 1989, Cottonwood County began a Seed Capital Loan Program with funds received from the Blandin Foundation, the Southwest Minnesota Initiative Fund, and local governments to provide low-interest, flexible-term loans for the development of new businesses or the expansion of existing ones.
 On December 17, 2013, the County Board approved the issuance of a \$15,000 loan to Donna Albrecht to be repaid at \$150 per month at 1.25 percent interest for five years, with a final balloon payment.
-At December 31, 2018, the outstanding loan balance was \$6,124.
+This loan was completely repaid as of December 31, 2019.

 In 2012, Cottonwood County agreed to loan the Southwest Mental Health Center \$131,000 at 2.00 percent interest to help construct a new administrative building.
 Funds were issued to the Southwest Mental Health Center on May 23, 2013.
-At December 31, 2018, the outstanding loan balance was \$112,024.
+At December 31, 2019, the outstanding loan balance was \$108,415.

 On February 24, 2016, the County Board approved the issuance of a \$5,500 loan to Plum Creek Market to be repaid at \$156 per month at 1.25 percent interest for three years.
-At December 31, 2018, the outstanding loan balance was \$459.
+This loan was completely repaid as of December 31, 2019.